The Dead Pool: Reception

-The Dead Pool received mixed reviews from critics.
-It holds a 53% approval rating on the review aggregation website Rotten Tomatoes, based on 34 reviews.
+The Dead Pool holds a 53% approval rating on the review aggregation website Rotten Tomatoes based on 34 reviews.
+Its critics' consensus reads: "While it offers its fair share of violent thrills and tough wit, The Dead Pool ends the Dirty Harry series on an uninspired note."
 On Metacritic, the film has a score of 46 out of 100 based on 15 reviews, indicating "mixed or average reviews".

-Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half stars out of four and wrote that it was "as good as the original 'Dirty Harry,'" praising it as "smart, quick, and made with real wit."
-Gene Siskel of the Chicago Tribune also awarded three-and-a-half stars out of four and called it "the second best of the series, beaten only by the 1971 original," explaining that "where the previous sequels have been mostly dour gun blasts, 'The Dead Pool' is a thriller with wit and humour and tension."
-Vincent Canby of The New York Times wrote that the film "possesses a couple of good jokes, but nothing can disguise the fact that it's a mini-movie in the company of a mythic figure."
+Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half stars out of four and wrote that it was "as good as the original Dirty Harry," praising it as "smart, quick, and made with real wit".
+Gene Siskel of the Chicago Tribune also awarded three-and-a-half stars out of four and called it "the second best of the series, beaten only by the 1971 original", explaining that "where the previous sequels have been mostly dour gun blasts, The Dead Pool is a thriller with wit and humour and tension."
+Vincent Canby of The New York Times wrote that the film "possesses a couple of good jokes, but nothing can disguise the fact that it's a mini-movie in the company of a mythic figure".
 Variety wrote, "From the original on, Harry has always been a fantasy character but his stories have been involving.
 Here, he remains absurdly separated from reality in an exceedingly lame yarn that lurches from one shootout to the next."
-Michael Wilmington of the Los Angeles Times wrote, "Along with the 1976 'Enforcer,' 'The Dead Pool' is among the weakest of the entire 'Dirty Harry' series.
+Michael Wilmington of the Los Angeles Times wrote, "Along with the 1976 {entry} The Enforcer, The Dead Pool is among the weakest of the entire 'Dirty Harry' series.
 With its stylized story-line and almost style-less direction, it sometimes resembles a juggling act with sledgehammers."
 Desson Howe of The Washington Post wrote, "Unless you're a Clint fan (and — own up — who isn't?) there's little other reason to sit through this one.
 Eastwood, who's had far bigger concerns recently, such as directing a movie about jazz great Charlie Parker, seems content to mark time.
 And pick up another cheque."

 Box office

 The Dead Pool was released in United States theatres July 1988.
-In its opening weekend, the film took $9,071,330 in 1,988 cinemas in the US, at an average of $4,563.
-In total in the US, the film made $37,903,295, making it the least profitable of the five films in the Dirty Harry series.
+In its opening weekend, the film took $9,071,330 in 1988 cinemas in the US, at an average of $4,563.
+In total in the US, the film made $39,903,294, making it the least profitable of the five films in the Dirty Harry series.

-Soundtrack

-The song "Welcome to the Jungle" by Guns N' Roses appears as the theme song for Swan's movie, as used in a scene during filming where Johnny Squares is lip-syncing.
-The band can be seen as extras during the funeral scene.

-The traditional Dirty Harry End Theme (Variously called "Harry's Theme", "Sad Theme" and with lyrics "This Side of Forever") was given a full Hollywood orchestral production.